arthuro555/GDevelop/newIDE/README.md

 There is a script file that automates cloning this repository, building the IDE and running it:

--   For Windows: You can download the batch script [here](https://raw.githubusercontent.com/4ian/GDevelop/master/scripts/gitCloneAndBuildGD.bat) and save it to where you want GDevelop to be cloned, then simply run it.
+-   For Windows: You can download the batch script [here](https://raw.githubusercontent.com/4ian/GDeveloppe/master/scripts/gitCloneAndBuildGD.bat) and save it to where you want GDeveloppe to be cloned, then simply run it.

 ### Development of UI components